apache/rocketmq-clients/java/README.md

 ## Prerequisites

-This project guarantees the same runtime compatibility of with [grpc-java](https://github.com/grpc/grpc-java).
-Java 11 or higher is required to build this project.
-The built artifacts can be used on Java 8 or higher.
+This project guarantees the same runtime compatibility with [grpc-java](https://github.com/grpc/grpc-java).

+* Java 11 or higher is required to build this project.
+* The built artifacts can be used on Java 8 or higher.

 ## Getting Started